Skip to main content

 Compute/Data Flow

 For example, data can be the observation of a public data point (e.g., from a public API), an off-chain computation, the privacy-preserving querying of proprietary data (i.e., permissioned data), or even a combination of all these subcases.
-From the DevEx and consumer’s perspective, it can be compared to defining requirements with a public cloud provider like e.g., Amazon Web Services, Google Cloud or Microsoft Azure.
+From the DevEx and developer’s perspective, it can be compared to defining requirements with a public cloud provider like e.g., Amazon Web Services, Google Cloud or Microsoft Azure.

 Reward Flow